 Damage (mechanical and electrical) may result if the tablet, headset, sensors, and/or sensor charger are dropped or struck against another object.
-Device is not intended for continued use if dropped from higher than 1 meter.
+The device is not intended for continued use if dropped from higher than 1 meter.
+The surface temperature around the headset exhaust may reach 46°C if operating above nominal room temperature.

-Surface temperature around the headset exhaust may reach 46°C if operating above nominal room temperature.
-3rd conductor of the AC cord is only a functional earth.
-To avoid risk of electric shock, this equipment must only be connected to a supply mains with protective earth.
-Sensors will transmit inaccurate position data if used near metal including, but not limited to, wheelchairs, walkers,
+3rd conductor of the AC cord is only functional earth.
+To avoid the risk of electric shock, this equipment must only be connected to a supply main with protective earth.

+Sensors will transmit inaccurate position data if used near metal including, but not limited to, wheelchairs, walkers, and utility carts.